What a Realtor Needs from a Home Inspector

-As mentioned previously, there are inspectors who make the letters CYA a regular part of their practice.
+As mentioned previously, some inspectors make the letters CYA a regular part of their practice.
 The inspection report often is where it gets really magnified.

 I can’t tell you how many times over the years I’ve been to an inspection where the house seems to be fantastic.
 In great shape, clearly maintained well by the owner, etc. The inspector even says so while doing his job.
 He or she actually rave about it.

-A couple of days later when the home inspection report shows up, you would swear it was for a different house altogether.
+A couple of days later, when the home inspection report shows up, you would swear it was for a different house altogether.
 Everything in the home is ripped apart.
-The inspector has even gone out of his way to mark all the problems in red ink for emphasis.
+The inspector has even gone out of his way to mark all the red ink problems for emphasis.

 Working Together – Everyone Benefits

-Real estate agents and home inspectors who understand and trust one another to serve the client are capable of helping a lot of people.
-We are all here to see that home buyers have the guidance they need to make knowledgeable and informed decisions on what is probably the biggest purchase of their lives.
+Real estate agents and home inspectors who understand and trust one another to serve the client can help many people.
+We are all here to see those home buyers have the guidance they need to make knowledgeable and informed decisions on what is probably the biggest purchase of their lives.

-For inspectors who are committed to this goal, it shouldn’t be difficult to find agents to work with.
+For inspectors committed to this goal, it shouldn’t be difficult to find agents to work with.
 When agents and inspectors are on the same page, focused on serving the client, everyone benefits.

-Working as a buyer’s agent, I always provide my clients with the names of three or four different inspectors.
+Working as a buyer’s agent, I always provide my clients with three or four different inspectors’ names.
 My recommendations are based on six things: